openstack/networking-midonet/README.rst

 ML2 mechanism and type drivers
 ------------------------------

-Experimental ML2 mechanism driver and type drivers are available.
+ML2 mechanism driver and type drivers are available.
 They are compatible with MidoNet v5.0 and beyond::

     [DEFAULT]